Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Conclusion

 We presented CGPDM, a modeling framework for high-dimensional dynamics governed by control actions.
 Essentially, this model projects observations into a latent space of low dimension, where dynamical relations are easier to infer.
 CGPDMs were applied to a robotic cloth manipulation task, where the observations are the coordinates of the cloth mesh.
+We tested CGPDMs in both simulated and real experiments.
+The observed results empirically demonstrate that the proposed \textit{advanced} CGPDM structure can capture the complex high-dimensional cloth dynamics given a small number of trajectories to learn from by leveraging the data efficiency that characterizes GP-based methods.

-We tested CGPDMs on both simulated and real experiments.
-The first was used to compare two possible parameterizations of the model, while in the second we challenged CGPDM with noisy real data.
-In the future, CGPDM formulation could be extended through the introduction of back constraints \cite{lawrence2006local} to preserve local distances and obtain an explicit formulation of the mapping from the observation to latent space.
-Moreover, the models can be developed further in order to include contacts.
+In future works, we aim to apply CGPDM within Model-Based Reinforcement Learning algorithms (such as \cite{blackDrops, mcpilco}) to automatically learn control policies for high-dimensional systems.
+Moreover, CGPDM formulation could be extended through the introduction of back constraints \cite{lawrence2006local} to preserve local distances and obtain an explicit formulation of the mapping from the observation to latent space.
+Finally, the integration of context variables within the CGPDM formulation could permit generalizing over different types of cloth fabric.